 The Drumheller & District Chamber of Commerce is a membership-based organization comprised of businesses, organizations and individuals, committed to building a strong business community.

 Our organization dates back to the early 1900s.
 In 1919, the Drumheller & District Board of Trade was established with W.R.
 Cumming as the first President.
 The Board’s slogan was “It is good and loyal citizenship to be an active member of your Board of Trade.”
 On December 20, 1968 the Drumheller & District Board of Trade was federally incorporated under the Boards of Trade Act and became the Drumheller & District Chamber of Commerce.
 Under the Income Tax Act, we are registered as a not-for-profit.
 The DDCC is governed by a maximum of 13 Board members, including 12 elected members and one appointee from the Town of Drumheller.
-As the Chamber of Commerce, we host a number of functions throughout the year, including our Annual General Meeting, member appreciation events, July 1st Parade, annual golf tournament and Small Business Week events.
+As the Chamber of Commerce, we host a number of functions throughout the year, including our Annual General Meeting, member appreciation and educational events, the annual golf tournament and Small Business Week events.

 World's Largest Dinosaur